nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Okay.
 It was.
 It was.
 Apparently, it was.
 It took half of it, it looked like.

-Sameer, you're up.
+Simear, you're up.
 Okay.
 There's no more trailers, is there?
 Yeah.
 They're still still monster.

 We used to try them.
 Sorry.
 That was, very distracting there.
 That was a very distracting performance.
 Should get, like, six hero points for that?